 My blog is syndicated on quite a few Planets:

-During my recent exchange with Erik de Castro Lopo about Fred Nile and racism, I got a few emails from people asking us to "take it off the Planets".
-Janet probably put it best, and her comments were typical:
+de Castro Lopo about Fred Nile and racism, I got a few emails from

-different blog than the linux planet, its a pretty sad thread to read
+Guys Might be worth thinking about having the full on religious debates on a different blog than the linux planet, its a pretty sad thread to read through for a group building collaboration and community.
+Janet

 Now I'm all for civility, and despise the scumbags who've got Kathy Sierra fearing for her life.
 If you read through the exchange with Erik, I think you'll find it was completely civil.
 In this world, we're allowed to disagree.
 In fact, it's incredibly important to collaboration and community.
 So I really don't see any problem with our discussion.
 Spirited, but polite, discussion and disagreement is a sign of a healthy community.